You are here

 • Services of an investigator/expert have been retained and fees are more than $900.
 What should I do?

 All experts require prior approval of the court before the claim may be processed.
 The attorney is required to file a motion to incur expenses (AUTH) through the eVoucher system.
 Once approved, a CJA21 must be done, this allows payment for claims of the experts services.
 The expert provider must include documentation showing the dates of service, hours expended, rate charged and any allowable expenses.
-Any compensation, excluding expenses and mileage, over $2700.00 must go to the circuit for approval.
+Any compensation, excluding expenses and mileage, over $the threshold must go to the circuit for approval.

 • I have an interpreter who has gone to prison with me on more than one occasion.
 I receive separate invoices from him/her.
 Can I submit these on separate vouchers or do I have to submit everything together as one claim?